 The interface on the desktop is pretty good but one of the main requirements I have is for speed on the android app.
 You can do most things you need on the desktop and it is reasonably fast, but the android app is clunky, mainly in terms of presentation.
-The small screen is difficult to read, you have to scroll sideways to get the list of recent task boards or mindmaps, and there were a myriad of little things that held me up.
+The small screen is difficult to read, you have to scroll sideways to get the list of recent task boards or mindmaps, and there was a myriad of little things that held me up.

 I have quite a list of bugs registered with support about aesthetic UI issues such as the way lists work.